-NESN College Hockey Podcast: Interview With UMass Head Coach Greg Carvel
+NESN

 If you missed it, there was plenty of great action this week in the college hockey world.

-UMass reaffirmed why many have pegged them as national championship contenders with two impressive wins over Northeastern.
+The UMass Minutemen reaffirmed why many have pegged them as national championship contenders with two impressive wins over Northeastern.
 On the other hand, Wisconsin somewhat has fallen from grace after being swept by Penn State.

-Boston College has been a mystery so far this season, but they may have taken a step in the right direction after snapping their four-game losing streak with a solid 3-2 win over the Providence Friars.
+Boston College has been a mystery so far this season, but it might have taken a step in the right direction after snapping its four-game losing streak with a solid 3-2 win over the Providence Friars.

 With all of the craziness going on, the national polls are looking extremely different from last week with four teams previously ranked in the top 10 dropping down.
 This upcoming week’s slate of games are poised to bring even more chaos, with No. 1 Denver taking on reigning champions No. 7 Minnesota Duluth for a two-game set.